- Developers

 You can think of the “Plasma” as a separate blockchain on top of the Ethereum mainnet.
 These separate blockchain networks are also called “Child” chains.

-“Plasma” chains are copies of the Ethereum mainnet, however, they are smaller.
-Technology solutions like “Merkle trees” help one to create many of these chains.
+“Plasma” chains are copies of the Ethereum mainnet.
+However, they are smaller.
+Technology solutions like “Merkle trees” help create many of these chains.

 You can offload computational workload to these chains.
-The Ethereum project team has come up with security mechanisms like “fraud proofs” for these chains.
+The Ethereum project team has developed security mechanisms like “fraud proofs” for these chains.
 You can have different block validation mechanisms on these “Plasma” chains.

 2a.
 The working of a “Plasma” chain